massalabs/massa-docs/web3-dev/dummy-network-generation.rst

             "ADDR": 100
         }

-    - CLEAR content of `massa-node/base_config/initial_vesting.json` :
+    - CLEAR content of `massa-node/base_config/initial_vesting.json`:

     .. code-block:: javascript

         {}

-You can now launch your node :
+You can now launch your node:

     .. code-block:: bash